bugs181/TimeGraph/README.md

 # Graphing:
 * `node.time().get` : Retrieve data as normal with TimeGraph filtering if provided.
 Does not affect children nodes.
-* `node.time().put` : Put data into TimeGraph index, if filtering provided && outside of bounds nothing is pushed into gun.
+* `node.time().put` : Put data into TimeGraph index using filter, if outside of bounds nothing is pushed into gun.
 * `node.time().set` : Same as put

 <br>

 # Plotting:
 Plotting is primarily useful for highly interconnected data.
 TimePlots are hoisted to the root level for all nested data and provide filtering methods.
-What seperates this from normal TimeGraph is how the data is structured for very fast lookups in large sets of data.
+What seperates this from normal TimeGraphs is how the data is structured for very fast lookups in large sets of data.

 ## API:
 * `node.time().plot()` : Adds a plot point for next `.put()` or `.set()`